bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

     ...
     ```

-This is all we need to do to integrate data with Quick.
+This is all you need to do to integrate data with Quick.

 For the Quick setup, please refer to the [getting started guide](../../getting-started/setup-quick).
 To avoid redundancy, we only show the setup for integral parts here.